 Unaccompanied Minor (UMNR) services include assisting the passengers during the check-in process, escorting them to the boarding gate, and coordinating their travel with the Flight Attendants before departure.
 It also includes escorting them to their connecting flight (if this were to be the case), and to the arrivals area to meet the person designated to pick them up.

-- Aeromexico only accepts unaccompanied minors for travel on flights operated by Grupo Aeroméxico.
+- Unaccompanied minors may only travel on direct and connecting flights operated by Grupo Aeroméxico.

-- There is no limit on the number of the children that can travel alone on a given flight.
+- There is no limit on the number of unaccompanied minors traveling on each flight.

 UMNR service charges

 |International Routes||116 USD|

 |Based on Origin-Destination bookings, including GAM connecting flights within 24 hours.
 Applicable per child even when booked under the same PNR, when traveling with other children or in a Group.|

 |Based on Origin-Destination bookings, including GAM connecting flights within 24 hours.
 Applies for up to four minors booked under the same PNR.|